 Cozy Mystery Setting

 Cozy mysteries often have a rural setting.
 Small, usually tight-knit communities are the specialty of this genre.
 Often, an entire cozy mystery series can be produced using just one small town, and mystery readers love to feel a closed community, as though they know nearly all of the citizens in the town – typically the kind they meet in their everyday life.

 If you don’t like the small town concept, you can really make your setting anywhere, but keep in mind that one of the trademarks of the cozy mystery novel is intimacy.

 You want the reader to feel at home where your characters live, work, or do their amateur sleuthing.
 You want to solve the murder close to a home that has sentimental value, not a cold setting like the back alley of a large city.

 Cozy genre readers are looking for something light but intriguing.
 They want a happy ending.
 They want a mystery that they can solve right along with the characters so that they can feel connected but not afraid.

 It’s entirely possible to enjoy more than one genre of book, but when you are in the mood to read a cozy mystery, you are looking for exactly what the title of the genre expresses: a cozy experience.

 You don’t want to be bored because nothing happens, but you do want to be comforted.
 You don’t want the horror stories of Stephen King or the gore of Clive Barker.
 You don’t want the depths of evil that Anne Rice produces or the pessimism and intensity of Edgar Allen Poe.

-Readers of cozy mysteries want some excitement, a mystery to solve, just the slightest air of danger, a little bit of romance, and a happy story and tight conclusion in the end.
+Readers of cozy mysteries want some excitement akin to romance novels but with a mystery to solve, just the slightest air of danger, a happy story, and tight conclusion in the end.
 Throw in a couple of red herrings, and you’ve got all the makings for a successful cozy mystery book or story.